PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day1.md

 Once we have added our folder or existing repository from GitHub.com we will be able to see it in a list of repositories on the left column.

 If we choose the repository we just added we will see the files contained in that repository.
 From this menu we can choose which files we want to version control.
-(There might be times when we are working on projects in which files are produced which we don't need or want to version control.)
+(There might be times when we are working on projects in which files are produced which we do not need or want to version control.)
 On the right we will see the current document.

 If we show hidden folders in the folder, you will see that the folder contains an extra folder with the name '.git'.
 This folder is how GitHub desktop tracks changes we make within our version controlled folder whether these changes be adding new files or modifying existing ones.

-Let us go back to the document in our text editor and add something new.
+We can go back to the document in our text editor and add something new.
+For example:

 ```
 Hello world!
 a second line
 ```

-Save the changes to your file and go back to GitHub Desktop.
-You will see that these new lines of text appear.
+You can save the changes to your file and go back to GitHub Desktop.
+You will then see that these new lines of text appear.
 This lets us know that GitHub is able to see changes in your file but at the moment these changes have not been recorded in an official 'snapshot' of your repository.

 To do this we need to **commit** our changes.